home films tv biog best scene shop news discussion download interviews more all the sites русский

 The photos shows Ken Russell directing Rosalind Plowright and Richard Leech in the dream sequence in the Houston version.
 The photo is by Ava Jean Mears.

-1984 The Italian Girl in Tangiers (Rossini)
+1984 The Italian Girl in Algiers (Rossini)

 Italian Girl in Tangiers